Dataset

 To download the data of the figures please use the download button in the top-left of the page.
 For any questions or comments, please get in contact with [email protected].

-Figure 1 shows weekly extra-EU27 imports of natural gas for 2021 and 2022, compared with weekly minimum and maximum import values for the period 2015-2020.
-By selecting from the dropdown, the figure shows total imports but also imports exclusively from Russia, Norway, Algeria, Azerbaijan pipelines, liquefied natural gas (LNG, gas transported by ship from around the world), and the net imports from the UK.
+Figure 1 shows weekly extra-EU imports of natural gas for 2021 and 2022, compared with weekly minimum and maximum import values for the period 2015-2020.
+By selecting from the dropdown, the figure shows total imports but also imports exclusively from the Russia, Norway, Algeria and Azerbaijan pipelines, liquefied natural gas (LNG, gas transported by ship from around the world), and net imports from the UK.

-The map (Figure 2) displays the most relevant pipeline import routes into the EU and the location of LNG terminals.
-The largest share of gas used to be delivered from Russia via four distinct corridors Nord Stream, Yamal (via Poland), Ukraine, and Turkstream (via Turkey).
+The map (Figure 2) shows the most relevant pipeline import routes into the EU and the location of LNG terminals.
+The largest share of gas used to be delivered from Russia via four distinct corridors Nord Stream, Yamal (via Poland), Ukraine and Turkstream (via Turkey).
 These different Russian gas routes are at the heart of current geopolitical tensions.

 Main EU Natural Gas imports